<h1″>Disability rights

 - The UN Convention on the Rights of Persons with Disabilities recognises that disabled people have the right to an education, without discrimination and with equal opportunities (Article 24).

-- The Health and Disability Commissioner Act 1994 sets out health services consumer rights in a special code (the Code of Health and Disability Services Consumers’ Rights).
-The Act covers any organisation which provides a health service to the public, including services provided in schools, such as a school nurse or physiotherapist.
-These services must be provided at an appropriate standard.
+- The Health and Disability Commissioner Act 1994 sets out health services consumers’ rights in a special code (the Code of Health and Disability Services Consumers’ Rights).
+The duties in the Code apply to any person (or organisation) who provides a health or disability service to the public, including services provided in schools like a school nurse or physiotherapist.
+People providing health and disability services have to provide those services at an appropriate standard.

 Specialist schools